jacobm2000/Fishing-Log/README.md

 # Fishing-Log
+ A
-Simple flask app with a database that allows users to create a profile and log catches to their profile.
+ Flask app with a database that allows users to create a profile and log catches to their profile.
 Users can also view other's profiles using the lookup fuctionality.
 This will lead the user to a view similar to their own homepage but the ability to insert or remove logs is not present.
 ##  Screenshots